LelsersLasers/Notes/History/Notes.md

         - People tried to make abolition a political party
         - Only recieved 7,000 votes (1/3 of 1%)

+## Homework Questions - 11/3: The Declaration of Sentiments

+1. Why do you think the participants at Seneca Falls used the language and structure of the Declaration of Independence for articulating their appeal?

+The participants at Seneca Falls used the language and structure to draw similarities between the unequal treament of women and the unequal treatment of colonists by the British.
+They wanted to show that the ideals presented in the Declaration of Independence was not just for the men, but for all people.
+Also, during this time there was a lot of debate about the antislavery movement which also used the Declaration of Independence to show that equality and freedom were for all in America.

+2. Is there anything that the Declaration is asking for that strikes you as particularly interesting or surprising?

+I found the second to last paragraph instresting.
+The main point of it is to say that the men taking away women's confidence and their self-respect.
+I found this argument instresting because it is saying that men are are enforcing their control by limiting what women believe they have the right to.
+It also shows that part of the goal of this Declaration is to point out all the rights that are currently being denied to them.

 ## Homework - 11/2: Reform Movement Roundtable

 - Your character’s personal background, especially anything that might explain their involvement in their particular reform movement